 members do not find value in the membership

 When determining future budgets, groups should not assume that all inductees will renew their membership after the first year.
 Assuming that everyone will renew will inadvertently cause you to inflate your renewal income.
-Estimations that 70-80% of the membership will renew is more realistic.
+Estimations that 70-80 percent of the membership will renew is more realistic.
 Reviewers expect realistic budget estimations.

 New chapters are trained to utilize the Online Induction System beginning with chartering which enters chartering members and subsequent new inductees into the STTI database.
 Near the anniversary of each member's induction, STTI will send out their renewal notices.
 All chapter renewal fees collected are then sent to the chapter up to three times per year in the form of a chapter disbursement check.